The Renter's Guide to How to Get out of a Lease

 - Look over your lease to see if there are any loopholes you can use to break your lease.
 You may want to contact an attorney to review your lease if you cannot find any loopholes yourself.

 - Talk to your landlord and be honest about your situation.
 If your landlord is understanding, then you may be able to work out a deal that allows you to break your lease early without being sued or damaging your credit score.
 Just remember to get any agreement in writing and give plenty of notice.
-Here is a helpful sample letter for breaking a lease.

 - Review the law in your state one more time.
 In many states, the landlord has the responsibility to “mitigate damages,” meaning they have to take reasonable steps to find another tenant and lessen the amount still owed for the remaining months in the lease.
 Check with the law in your state to see if your landlord is required to mitigate damages.